Exploring the Latest FICO® Score Changes

 Over the last few years, there has been a proliferation of companies offering personal loans on the market (including SoFi, for instance!).
 Because personal loans can be used for anything from a trip to Bali to home renovations, a high amount of unsecured debt can be a signal to potential lenders that a borrower may not be financially scrupulous.

 But personal loans can also be used to good financial ends.
-For instance, using a personal loan to consolidate credit card debt can help users save money on high interest rates over time, and may even lead to a higher credit score in the long run if it means getting out from under the vicious consumer debt cycle.
+For instance, using a credit card consolidation loan can help users save money on high-interest rates over time, and may even lead to a higher credit score in the long run if it means getting out from under the vicious consumer debt cycle.

 SoFi offers personal loans with competitive rates and doesn’t charge extra fees for prepayment or origination.